joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/29/us/politics/trump-us-attorneys-california-nevada.html

 **Tsunami Alerts Issued for U.S. and Japan After Huge Pacific Quake**\
-`The 8.7-magnitude earthquake off Russia’s coast led to warnings and advisories for parts of Japan, Hawaii and Alaska.`\
+`The 8.7-magnitude earthquake off Russia’s coast led to warnings and advisories for parts of Japan and Alaska.
+Russian officials were checking on schools and hospitals.`\
 https://nytimes.com/2025/07/29/us/japan-earthquake-tsunami-north-pacific-ocean.html

 **Chargers offense looks sloppy in final practice before Hall of Fame Game**\